-- continuous high: the shutter keeps firing for as long as you depress the shutter button at maximum burst rate.
+- continuous high: the shutter keeps firing for as long as you depress the button at maximum burst rate.

-- continuous: the shutter keeps firing for as long as you depress the shutter button at a slower burst rate.
+- continuous: the shutter keeps firing for as long as you depress the button at a slower burst rate.
 Great idea if you need to be able to shoot and write longer to the SD card without flooding the buffer.